Metrics and peer review agreement at the institutional level: Results

+As illustrated in Fig.~\ref{fig:sigma}, the estimate $\sigma_\text{value}$ is quite consistent across the various citation scores.
+There is some variability across various GEVs, but $\sigma_\text{value}$ is typically in the range of $0.4$--$0.5$.
+Similarly, $\sigma_\text{review}$ is quite consistent across citation scores, and is typically slightly higher than $\sigma_\text{value}$, around roughly $0.6$.
+There is also some consistency across different citation scores for $\sigma_\text{citation}$, but the estimates for NJS differ quite distinctly from the estimates for the other citation scores.
+Interestingly, the estimates of $\sigma_\text{citation}$ are lower than the estimates of $\sigma_\text{review}$ for NJS suggesting that NJS scores show less variability for any given paper value $\phi_p$ than review scores.
+Again, \emph{Economics \& Statistics} (GEV 13) essentially just shows the prior distribution for the percentile journal and percentile citation scores.

+In Fig.~\ref{fig:posterior_example} we show the posterior distribution for one illustrative example paper in the training data, for both the citation score and the review scores.
+This shows that the distributions can be quite broad, as already suggested in our illustration in Fig.~\ref{fig:model}.
+Typically, the observed scores are within the 95\% credibility interval.
+In Figs.~\ref{fig:citation_ppc} and~\ref{fig:review_ppc} we show more comprehensive posterior predictive checks for the training data.
+We only show the mean predictions, and do not show the uncertainty of these predictions.
+Overall, the mean predictions fit reasonably well the observations, both for citation and review scores.
+There is some clear shrinkage towards the priors, especially for the percentile citation and journal scores.
+The means that papers with a high score will on average be predicted to score lower, and vice versa, papers with a lower score will on average be predicted to score higher.

-We first analyse the outcomes in the size-independent view.
-We show the citation score (NCS) versus the score of reviewer 1 in a scatter plot (Fig.~\ref{fig:scatter_inst_ncs}) and the score of reviewer 2 versus reviewer 1 in a scatter plot (Fig.~\ref{fig:scatter_inst_rev}).
+We now consider the results of the prediction in the test data.
+We show the mean predicted reviewer score based on NCS versus the observed score of reviewer 2 in a scatter plot (Fig.~\ref{fig:scatter_ind_ncs}) and the predicted reviewer score based on the score of reviewer 1 versus the observed score of reviewer 2 in a scatter plot (Fig.~\ref{fig:scatter_ind_rev}).
 It is readily apparent that there are quite some differences, not only between the NCS and peer review but also between the two reviewers themselves.
-By calculating the MAD (and MAPD), we quantify the level of differences for each of the scores.
+We can similarly show these results at the institutional level in Figs.~\ref{fig:scatter_inst_ncs} and~\ref{fig:scatter_inst_rev} respectively.
+Although there is less variability than at the individual level, we still see subtantial differences.
+By calculating the MAD and MAPD, we quantify the level of differences for each of the scores.